qixuchen/Robust_Interact/README.md

       The baseline algorithms can also be found in this directory.

-2. Directory "RI_user_study", which contains the source codes for user study
+2. Directory `RI_user_study`, which contains the source code for user study

 	(1). *Verify-Point* (ours)